• Skip to main content

 Land Conservation

-AMC protects more than 114,000 acres of land in Maine, including forests, lakes, rivers, and mountains.
+AMC protects nearly 130,000 acres of land in Maine, including forests, lakes, rivers, and mountains.

 Pleasant River Headwaters Forest